munirabid/Upside-down-Kitten-Generator/RealworldOneBackendTest/Readme.md

 ## Setup
 To run this project simple run the project and it will open a browser page with swagger interface.
+Please chage the RealworldOneBackendTest.xml path according to your directory.
+Follow the steps below
+* Right click on project.
+Then go to properties.
+* Select Build section.
+* Change the path of XML documentation File  according to your local directory.